MrJoeKr/Pathfinding-Visualizer-Python/README.md

 # A-star-search-algorithm-in-python
-My very own A* search algorithm made in python with the use of module pygame.
+A* search algorithm made in Python with the use of module pygame.

 ## Before You Execute .py file
 Two windows pop up: one asks you whether you want to see the steps of the algoritm.
 If **YES**, **tick the box** and **press the button "Done"**.